Monday, December 22, 2008

 Amistad

-Amistad; legal drama, USA, 1997; D: Steven Spielberg, S: Matthew McConaughey, Djimon Hounsou, Morgan Freeman, Anthony Hopkins, Nigel Hawthorne, Pete Postlethwaite, Stellan SkarsgÄrd, Anna Paquin
+Amistad; historical legal drama, USA, 1997; D: Steven Spielberg, S: Matthew McConaughey, Djimon Hounsou, Morgan Freeman, Anthony Hopkins, Nigel Hawthorne, Pete Postlethwaite, Stellan SkarsgÄrd, Anna Paquin

 1839.
 African slaves rebel on the ship "La Amistad" and except for two Spanish men kill all the crew around Cuba.
 Their leader is Cinque, once an influential person in Africa, who sails the ship towards the east, arriving in America, where they are charged of murder.
 At the trial, they are defended by Joadson, who is also Black, and Roger Baldwin, a young lawyer, but the problem is that they don't speak English.
 Yet they find a man on the street who can speak their language which speeds up the process.
 It is discovered that the Spanish men got the slaves illegally and threw some of them into the sea, so the slaves win the trial.
 But then the rich land owners place a veto so the trial is repeated.
 Even Martin van Buren shows up so the slaves win the trial again and return to Africa.